oguyon/milk-streamtelemetry-scan/TelemetryFormat.md

 Telemetry refers to time sequences of 2D images saved as 3D FITS files, along with auxiliary ASCII files.

+A sample of telemetry is included in this repo (directory telemetrysample), containing both timing data and header files.
+The FITS files are not included due to storage space.

 ## Naming conventions

 Telemetry files for stream “sname” acquired at date YYYYMMDD, at UT time hh:mm:ss.sssssssss, is stored in consecutive sets of the following 3 files: